 Austrian Academy of Sciences

 Andreas Külzer was born in Leverkusen, Germany.
-He completed byzantine studies, on a historical and archaeological level, at the University of Cologne.
-In 1993, he received his PhD in Byzantine studies and in 2007 he taught as an adj.
-Professor of Byzantine history at the University of Cologne.
-Since 1997 he is an employee at the Austrian Academy of Sciences, in Vienna.
-He is also a member of the research group Tabula Imperii Byzantini (TIB), where he also leads a project on Asia Minor.
-Furthermore, he is a board member of the Austrian Byzantine Society and a member of the Austrian National Committee of the Association Internationale des Études Byzantines.
+He completed Late Antique and Byzantine Studies, on a historical and archaeological level, at the University of Cologne.
+In 1993, he received his Ph.D. in Byzantine studies.
+Since 1997, he is employee at the Austrian Academy of Sciences in Vienna and member of the long-term project Tabula Imperii Byzantini (TIB).
+Since 2015, he is project manager for the Asia Minor / Anatolia region.
+Furthermore, he is Corresponding Member of the German Archaeological Institute (DAI), board member of the Austrian Byzantine Society and member of the Austrian National Committee of the Association Internationale des Études Byzantine.

 Institute for Textual Scholarship and Electronic Editing, University of Birmingham